 In respect of the claim for damages, fault on the part of the infringer is essential to the success of any such claim: S 24(2).
 Fault exists either in the form of dolus (intentional infringement) or culpa (negligent infringement in that the wrongdoer ought to have known he was infringing a copyright).
-The infringer is usually required to pay as damages, a reasonable royalty to the copyright holder (see De Rebus, October 1992 at p757).
+The infringer is usually required to pay as damages, a reasonable royalty to the copyright holder.